 Contrary to popular belief, studying for the Graduate Management Admission Test in less than six months is absolutely possible.
+Especially these days where everything is at your fingertips and many online resources offer a great success of getting through an exam.
+Among these is Exam Genius, they provide unbiased reviews of the best exam prep materials on the market and help you find ways of studying that work best for you.
 In fact, three months of GMAT prep is plenty of time as long as the college student is diligent in their studies.
 With that in mind, your main challenge may be in figuring out how exactly to go about your rushed prep without burning out.
 Here are the four steps you need to take in order to create a comprehensive GMAT prep plan in just three months. ( Image Credit: Jan Vašek/Pixabay)

 Step 1: Understand What It Takes